How to Get Rid of Relatives (and Unwanted House Guests)

 Making them fetch items while giving them just short of the amount needed will also speed their departure, as they hate parting with any shiny coins they’ve managed to hoard.

-To hire one, you will need to go to a local magistrate and describe your infestation, then pay any applicable licensing fees.
+Hiring a specialist in removing relatives is a little more complicated than hiring other pest control experts.
+You will need to go to a local magistrate and describe your infestation, then pay any applicable licensing fees.
 They will send a pest control specialist to assess the problem and (if necessary) return and safely remove the relatives.
-This is often the only remedy if an infestation has become well-grounded.

 From Hotels